 Finding ways to tweak your processes in order to reduce your costs will always help your bottom line.
-We have listed a few ideas on how to reduce warehouse costs…
+We have listed a few ideas on how to reduce warehousing costs…

 Every time an employee touches an item it decreases your bottom line.
 A good warehouse management system will help you cut down on unneeded touches.
 Look at your processes with a critical eye to spot where you may be duplicating or retracing steps.